_ _ _

 Downloading and configuring BSXU

-First, create a bucket in Backblaze.
+First, if you want to use B2, create a bucket in Backblaze.
 Name it whatever you want.

 Then head to "applications" in the sidebar, and create a new application key.
 Take note of it's ID and token key.